LEADERS IN RESEARCH AND DEVELOPMENT: Nestlé's global Product Technology Centre for confectionery.

 At the heart of the centre is a miniature factory, a ‘pilot plant’, which will be extended as part of the investment programme.

-CUTTING-EDGE PRODUCTION TECHNIQUES: The centre develops and refines new technologies for use in Nestlé's factories around the world.
+CUTTING-EDGE PRODUCTION TECHNIQUES: The centre develops new technologies for use in Nestlé's factories.

 This is where Nestlé confectionery specialists and engineers develop and test technologies, manufacturing processes and equipment before they are used in the company’s factories worldwide.

 There is also a cutting-edge sensory testing facility for the tasting of prototypes and finished products, which will also be extended.

 In this area, panels of experienced confectionery tasters evaluate products on a variety of sensory factors, such as smell, or bitterness or sweetness, and taste preference.